 The Cedars-Sinai chapel, which is located on the Plaza Level, between the North and South towers, is open to everyone 24 hours a day.
-Some religious programs may also be viewed on Cedars-Sinai TV, Channel 50.
-There are ablution and Muslim prayer rugs available in the chapel and services are held during the month of Ramadan.
+Some religious programs may also be viewed on Cedars-Sinai TV, Channel 50, including Jumu'ah (Friday afternoon weekly Islamic congregational service).

 Prayer services at the Cedars-Sinai chapel are held on Friday afternoons, but you can also worship at mosques and Islamic centers in the area.
 This is only a partial listing, and Cedars-Sinai does not endorse any specific place of worship.